-The first step in analyzing and customizing a test script is executing a TryScript run to look for replay errors.
+The first step in analyzing and customizing a test script is executing a trial run to look for replay errors.

-Both recorded and replayed test scripts can be opened in TrueLog Explorer.
+Both the recorded and replayed test scripts can be opened in TrueLog Explorer.
 TrueLog Explorer supports the visualization of SAPGUI requests and responses in the same way it supports the visualization of HTTP client requests and HTTP/HTML server responses.
-See "Customizing SAPGUI Test Scripts" and the TrueLog Explorer User Guide for full details regarding TrueLog Explorer.
+See SAPGUI Test-Script Customization and the TrueLog Explorer Help for full details regarding TrueLog Explorer.